Universal-Rating-System/VEnvIt/.github/ISSUE_TEMPLATE/hotfix.md

 **Anything else we need to know?**:

-**Why is this a hotfix and not a bugfix i.e. describe the impact on the production system.**:
+**Why is this a hotfix and not a bugfix i.e., describe the impact on the production system.**:

 **Environment**: